Jihad over Centuries: Persistence of Jihadist Ideology as a Colonial Legacy

-In order to further investigate the spatial distributions of jihads over time, Figure \ref{map_cycles_jihad} shows both historical and contemporary jihads with the ancient lakes and historical trade cities.
-The historical jihad information is based on \citet{Brecke1999}.
-This map implies the following two observations.
+\if0 To further investigate the spatial distributions of jihads over time, Figure \ref{map_cycles_jihad} shows both historical and contemporary jihads with the ancient lakes and historical trade cities.
+The historical jihad information is based on \citet{Brecke1999} and supplemented with additional geocoding based on multiple sources. \ST{SHORTEN OR DROP?} This map implies the following two observations.
 First, locations of historical jihads against colonization forces are distant from both ancient lakes and core cities in the historical trade routes.
 In other words, historical jihads are distributed more in the periphery of the historical trade routes and in the coastal areas.
 Second, most historical jihads are distant from areas where contemporary jihads are concentrated.

-Table \ref{tab_cycles_lake} reports results of regressing historical jihads on the ancient water access.
+Table \ref{tab_colonial_jihad_lake} reports results of regressing historical jihads on the ancient water access in columns (1), (3), and (5).
 That is, the regression specification is identical to our first-stage one except for changing the dependent variable from historical trade points to the historical jihads.
-According to columns (4) through (6), the locations of ancient lakes have statistically insignificant effects on historical jihads against colonization forces and their coefficient sizes are also small.
+Ancient lakes have statistically insignificant effects on historical jihads against colonization forces and their coefficient sizes are also small.

-Table \ref{tab_cycles_iv_conflcit_trade} reports results of the IV regression with the same specification as the main empirical analysis except for changing the dependent variable to the historical jihads.
-According to columns (3) and (4), the core cities in the historical trade routes also have statistically insignificant effects on historical jihads against colonization forces and their coefficient sizes are smaller than those on contemporary jihads reported in Table \ref{tab_iv_jihad_pop}.
+Furthermore, columns (2), (4), and (6) report results of the IV regression with the same specification as the main empirical analysis except for changing the dependent variable to the historical jihads.
+The core cities in the historical trade routes also have statistically insignificant effects on historical jihads against colonization forces and their coefficient sizes are smaller than those on contemporary jihads reported in Table \ref{tab_iv_jihad_pop}. \fi